peletiah/nal_to_gpx/README.md

 nal_to_gpx
 ==========

-Converting the Wintec NAL format to old wintex gpx-format
+Converts the Wintec NAL format to old wintex gpx-format